Paul0716/ng-docker-starter/README.md

-# NgDocker
+# Angular Docker Starter

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.4, and integrated with docker.

 ## Development server